Logo

 Test Target

-A target that runs tests like scala_specs2_junit_test
+A target that runs tests like scala_specs2_junit_test.

-Exodus writes a test target for each package found under src/test
+Exodus writes a test target for each package found under src/test or src/it.

 Test Support Target

-with attribute testonly = 1
+A scala_library with attribute testonly = 1.

-but does not have any file that matches test pattern: prefix/suffix with Test
+Exodus writes test support targets for each package which is under src/test, src/it or src/e2e but does not have any file that matches test pattern: prefix/suffix with Test,IT or E2E.

 Filegroup Target

-which other targets can refer to and depend on the files, very useful for cycles (see next section).
+A filegroup which other targets can refer to and depend on the files, very useful for cycles (see next section).

 I can’t find a production/test/test support target in my package/directory

-In cases where some packages have a cyclic dependency between them, Exodus writes the production,test, or test support target in their shared ancestor (e.g. if com/something/ecom/stores
+In cases where some packages have a cyclic dependency between them, Exodus writes the production,test, or test support target in their shared ancestor (e.g. if com/something/ecom/stores and com/something/ecom/cart packages have a cycle then the shared target will be in a BUILD.bazel file under com/something/ecom).

 Possible analysis failures